 Back towards the mainland don’t miss Beaumaris Castle, considered the most technically perfect castle in Britain.
 Fancy seeing Anglesey from another angle?
 Then hop on board an exhilarating RIB ride, zooming under the impressive bridges that span the Menai Strait.
 On the trip out to Puffin Island you’ll see the adorable seabirds, as well as seals, cormorants, and old shipwrecks.

 Historic Conwy Castle and its walls form part of a UNESCO World Heritage Site with impeccably preserved buildings and a truly magnificent castle - all just a stone’s throw from the coast.

 While lots of sections are small child and pushchair friendly, try out the interactive Family walks with a difference for more ideas.
-Older kids will absolutely love the augmented reality walks on the Wales Coast Path app.
+There are also details of easy access sections for wheelchair users and people with limited mobility.